Women in the U. S. Coast Guard

 - Kelly Mogk (Larson) became the first female Coast Guardsman to graduate from Navy Rescue Swimmer School and was the Coast Guard's first female rescue swimmer.

 - Pamela Jones became the first woman promoted to CWO (PERS).

 - Lia deBettencourt became the first female MSTC.

-- Vicky Honke (Elders) became the first female ETC (promoted December 1, 1986).
-She was promoted while assigned to Supply Center Brooklyn and her initiation was held at the Governor's Island Chief's Club, reportedly the first time such a promotion was "ever held for a female in the Governor's Island Chief's Club."
+- Vicky Honke (Elders) became the first female ETC (advanced on December 1, 1986).
+She was advanced while assigned to Supply Center Brooklyn and her initiation was held at the Governor's Island Chief's Club, reportedly the first time such an advancement was "ever held for a female in the Governor's Island Chief's Club."

 - LT Monyee Kazek and LT Jody Turner were assigned to 270s in 1989 as EOs, becoming the first female EOs of a Coast Guard cutter.
 LT Kazek was assigned in 1987 as the Pre-commissioning EO of the CGC Thetis.

 - Ellen Terrill became the first woman promoted to CWO (F&S).